Saradhaperumal/Connecting-python-with-Oracle/README.md

 Use the Faker library to generate synthetic data and cx_Oracle to connect to and interact with the Oracle database.

-pip install Faker cx_Oracle
+1..pip install Faker cx_Oracle

-pip install faker
+2..pip install faker

 Set Up Database Connection: